sjnakib/portfolio-v3/specification.md

   - Focus attention on the projects themselves rather than the filtering UI

 #### Project Grid
-- Fully responsive grid layout:
-  - 1 column on mobile (<640px)
-  - 1-2 columns on tablet (640px-1024px)
+- Vertical list layout with one tile per row
-  - 3 columns on desktop (>1024px)
+- Each tile is a horizontal card on desktop and stacked card on mobile
+- Single column throughout all screen sizes
+- CSS Flexbox column layout with consistent vertical spacing
-- Appropriate gap spacing that scales with screen size (smaller on mobile)
+- Consistent gap spacing between project tiles (6px on mobile, 8px on larger screens)
+- Internal grid layout for each tile to create the horizontal arrangement
 - Even margins around grid to prevent edge collision
 - Enhanced visual consistency across the project:
   - Reusable `HoverableCard` component for all card elements providing: